rolyp/proof-relevant-pi/README.md

 To do
 ---

-* Move any design discussions from Research/Impl/README.md to new README.md
+* Move any design discussions from my research notes to this file
 * Reorganise packages relating to cofinality and causal equivalence
 * Proof of symmetry for causal equivalence
 * Vertical composition of braidings
 * Several examples of causal equivalence (trickier than it should be)
-* Residuation-preserves-concurrency for *symmetric* version of concurrency
+* Residuation-preserves-concurrency for *symmetric* version of concurrency (also tricky)
-* Proof of Theorem 3 (cubical transition)
+* Proof of Theorem 3 from paper (cubical transition)
 * Tighten connection to paper, e.g. key theorems, naming conventions
 * Should a braiding be determined by a pair of composable actions, or simply by an element of 3?